ChristopherMelugin/ChristopherMelugin.github.io/index.md

 # Welcome to Christopher Melugin's GitHub Page and ePortfolio

 ### ASSESSMENT OF VALUES
 Throughout the pursuance of my Computer Science degree in an online-only learning environment, I have honed my **self-motivation and attention to detail**, which is evidenced by my **3.98 GPA**.
-Throughout this time and the past 7.5 years, I have been working full time to support my family which has required a great deal of **dedication** and no small amount of sacrifice to achieve my educational goals.
+Throughout this time and since the year 2014, I have been working full time to support my family which has required a great deal of **dedication** and no small amount of sacrifice to achieve my educational goals.
 My combined experiences have taught me that **professionalism, communication, respect, honesty, and quality** are among the greatest assets a company can have in an employee, and I strongly believe I have cultivated these qualities to great effect.

 ### ASSESSMENT OF SKILLS AND KNOWLEDGE
 Within Computer Science and the development of this portfolio, I have demonstrated mastery over the fundamentals of each of the following: